Person filing a CFPB complaint online against a lender on a laptop

 Does filing a CFPB complaint actually do anything?

-Yes — companies are required to respond to CFPB-forwarded complaints within 60 days, and many resolve disputes to avoid public negative records.
+Yes.
+Companies are required to respond to CFPB-forwarded complaints within 60 days, and many resolve disputes to avoid public negative records.
 The CFPB also uses complaint patterns to initiate formal enforcement actions, which have returned billions in consumer relief.

 How long does it take the CFPB to resolve a complaint?

 The CFPB forwards your complaint to the company within 15 days and expects a company response within 60 days.
-The bureau itself does not adjudicate individual disputes — it facilitates the response and records the outcome.
+The bureau itself does not adjudicate individual disputes.
+It facilitates the response and records the outcome.
 Complex enforcement actions can take months or years.

 Can I file a CFPB complaint anonymously?